HH Audio

-HH Audio (formerly HH Electronics) is a British amplifier manufacturer that was founded in 1968 by Mike Harrison near Cambridge, England.
+HH Audio (formerly HH Electronic and HH Electronics) is a British amplifier manufacturer that was founded in 1968 by Mike Harrison near Cambridge, England.
 The company moved to Milton, Cambridgeshire, in 1969, and had built a factory in nearby Bar Hill by 1977.
 By 1979, they had achieved success in Europe with a range of instrument amplifiers, and their public address products included mixers, power amplifiers, speaker systems and digital effects units.

 The company entered receivership in 1984, and the brand passed to Carlsbro.
 Mike Harrison continued to design amplifiers as Harrison Information Technology.
-By 1989, the HH Electronics brand was owned by the Headstock Group, owners of Laney Amplification.
+By 1989, the HH brand was owned by the Headstock Group, owners of Laney Amplification.
 Headstock revived the brand in 2012, launching a new line of sound reinforcement equipment.